entrecode/ec.doc/doc/resources/codesource.md

 ## Delete

 To delete an existing CodeSource Resource, clients may perform a DELETE on `ec:app/codesource` or `self` at a single CodeSource Resource.
-This is only possible if the codeSource is not used in any platform.
+This is only possible if the codeSource is not used in any platform (would trigger an error 403 with code 3370).

 The success status code is **204 No Content** with an empty response body.